 Note: Only patients may be granted a sliding fee discount based on their ability to pay.
-Column E is greyed out on all other lines.
-When a sliding fee discount is used to write off part of a charge originally made to a third-party, such as Medicare or a private insurance company's co-payment or deductible, first reclassify the charge to self-pay.
+Column E is grayed out on all other lines.
+When a sliding fee discount is used to write off part of a charge originally made to a third party, such as Medicare or a private insurance company's co-payment or deductible, first reclassify the charge to self-pay.

-To reclassify, first reduce the third-party charge by the amount due from the patient and then increase the self-pay charges by this same amount.
+To reclassify, first reduce the third-party charge by the amount due from the patient and then increase the self-pay charges by the same amount.
 No other type of discounts should be wrapped into or included in the sliding fee discount.

-Column F - Bad Debt Write-Off
+Column F: Bad Debt Write-Off

 Report amounts billed to and defaulted on by any patient.
+Record bad debts from patients only.

-In the UDS, record only self-pay bad debts.
-Bad debt write-off (Line 13, Column F) may occur due to the health center's inability to locate persons, a patient's refusal to pay, a patient with an income greater than 200 percent of the poverty guideline who is unable to pay, or a patient's inability to pay even after the sliding fee discount is granted.
-Health centers are encouraged to write off bad debts but may not consider the write-off or forgiveness to be a sliding fee discount.
+Bad debt write-off may occur due to the health center's inability to locate persons, a patient's refusal to pay, a patient's inability to pay when their income is greater than 200 percent of the poverty guideline, or a patient's inability to pay even after the sliding fee discount is granted.